-Maori legends tell tales of the great chiefs and their battles with large hairy forest monsters called Maeroero or Moehau.
+Maori legends tell tales of the great chiefs and their battles with large hairy forest monsters called Maeroero 'wild man of the forest' or Moehau.

 Descendants of those first settlers still live in Clutha today but many of the indigenous people died from diseases bought by the waves of European sealers and whalers.

 Captain Cook actually failed to spot the Catlins coast due to bad weather and it was another 40 years till the Europeans finally arrived down here.